 Discover free films for watching, discussing and exploring filmmaking.

-To mark Autism Awareness Week (27 March - 2 April), we hear from film club member Bethany, who talks to us about what living with autism is really like, and take a look at how film can be used to raise awareness of a condition that is more common than most people realise, affecting 1 in every 100 people in the UK.
+To mark Autism Awareness Week (26 March - 2 April), we hear from former Into Film Club member Bethany, who talks to us about what living with autism is really like, and take a look at how film can be used to raise awareness of a condition that is more common than most people realise, affecting 1 in every 100 people in the UK.

 Bethany has autism and doesn't mind talking about it - in fact she's keen to share her experiences, so that the rest of us can gain a greater understanding of the condition and how we can better help those who are diagnosed with it.
 She is also keen to highlight that, while being on the autistic spectrum means being different, it isn't necessarily a bad thing: